 A great book to read during a time when it’s hard to travel.
-Bangkok Days investigates various nooks and crannies of the Big Mango that, while fascinating, I don’t particularly want to go to personally.
-Osborne is “on the lam” in Bangkok a place he can live cheap, he makes this discovery while visiting to have dental work done.
+Bangkok Days investigates various nooks and crannies of the Big Mango.
+Osborne is “on the lam” in Bangkok a place he can live cheaply.
+(Still possible?)
+He makes this discovery while visiting to have dental work done.

 “The days were empty by design.
 I didn’t have a job; I was on the lam, as old American gangsters had it.
 A perfect phrase.
 The lam.
 It means “headlong flight,” according to my Webster’s dictionary.
 Lamming, to run away.”

-The book is meandering and unstructured, but Osborne is such a good observer and writer that this doesn’t matter.
-His days are not completely empty, he becomes a flâneur, a man who wanders observing society – through the malls and nightlife districts – and less accessible neighbourhoods.
+The book is meandering and unstructured, but Osborne is a good observer and writer so this doesn’t matter.
+His days are not completely empty, he becomes a flâneur, a man who wanders observing society – through the malls, nightlife districts and less accessible neighbourhoods.

 “This part of Rattanakosin just north of the canal which empties into the river is one of the few remnants of the old city that the authorities, no doubt in a fit of absentmindedness, have neglected to bulldoze.
 The surfaces of the houses are a vertical maze of cracks and puzzles, in which cicadas are lodged as if they have mistaken it for a man-made forest.”

 Osborne covers the much talked about topic of middle-to-old-aged Western men who have gone to Bangkok for one final hurrah before the big empty.
 He does this well without moral sermonising or crass lionising of his friends’ libertine ways.
 If there is any glue which holds the narrative together it comes from the bonds formed at the Primrose Apartments, where Osborne initially stays in Bangkok.
 There he meets his cast of escapees, running from their life of invisibility in the West.
 The most developed character is McGinnis.